-On 2 October 1937 the Romania docked at the port of Haifa, carrying the two Nazi officials who travelled incognito as a German journalist and a student.
-Their application to enter Mandatory Palestine was denied by the Mandatory authorities.
+On October 2nd, 1937 the Romania docked at the port of Haifa, carrying the two Nazi officials who travelled incognito, disguised as a German journalist and a student.
+Their application to properly enter the country was denied by the Mandatory authorities.
 It is not clear whether the two had been identified or whether their entry permits had aroused the suspicion of the customs officials.
 In any event, they were given a temporary entry permit for one night only.
 Disappointed by the failure of their mission, the two toured Haifa and spent the night on Mount Carmel.
 After the time they were allotted was up, they sailed for Egypt where they met with Mufti Amin al-Husseini and the representative of the Haganah.

 Even though the two Nazi representatives had been within the borders of Palestine for less than a day, Adolf Eichmann considered himself a qualified expert on the future of the state-in-the-making.
 In a detailed report to his superiors, Eichmann wrote that the economic situation of the Jewish settlement was dire, and it did not appear that it would improve any time soon.
 He did not tie the difficult situation to either geopolitical or material conditions but (as befitting a good Nazi) blamed it on the Jews’ devious and destructive nature – they had to settle for cheating each other as there were no Aryans around to cheat instead.

 Eichmann’s great fear was that the expulsion of the Jews from Germany would contribute in the future to the establishment of a stronger and prosperous Jewish entity that would rely on the great wealth which the deportees would bring with them to Palestine.
 Eichmann feared that over time, that same Jewish state would become a threat to Nazi Germany.

-Eventually, the outbreak of the Arab rebellion and the opposition of the regional Arab leadership to forced Jewish emigration put the kibosh on the plan.
+Eventually, the outbreak of the Arab revolt and the opposition of the regional Arab leadership to forced Jewish emigration put the kibosh on the plan.
 The fact that the British were working to limit Jewish immigration to the Land of Israel, even stopping it completely with the start of the war, had not helped matters.